Skip to main content

 string

-Enum: "INTERNAL" "PEP" "SANCTIONS" "ADVERSE_MEDIA" "INTP" "PP" "SAR"
+Enum: "ADVERSE_MEDIA" "INTERNAL" "INTP" "PEP" "PP" "SANCTIONS" "SAR"

 Used to specify Risk Assessment type.
 The type can be any string, depending on organizational guidelines, except for the following which are reserved for specific Risk Assessments: